 In another passage, Carter mentions a USA Today poll question that probes readers on what they would ask if they came face-to-face with God.
 Carter didn't say what his answer would be in the book, but in an interview he said he would ask about Christ's role in the creation of the universe.
 He said he would not, however, waste a question asking about life after death.

-“I'm supposed to have complete faith in life after death as a Christian who has, I would guess, as strong faith in Christ as possible,” he said, adding: “I'd rather be surprised.”
+"I'm supposed to have complete faith in life after death as a Christian who has, I would guess, a strong faith in Christ as possible," he said, adding: "I'd rather be surprised."

 "Rosalynn and I enjoyed the square dancing — but we've probably enjoyed a lot more what's happened since," he wrote.
 "You just never know."